 A version of this article appears in the August 11/18 double issue of Aviation Week & Space Technology.
 New low-observable technologies, a highly reliable turbofan engine and multifunction radar are among the technologies that could be destined for an Anglo-French unmanned combat air vehicle (UCAV) in the 2030s.
 A two-year feasibility study, signed by defense ministers from the two countries at the Farnborough air show last month, could mark the return to an era of close cooperation ...

-"France, U.K. Move Toward Joint UCAV" is part of the new Aviation Week & Space Technology subscription, now available online and in our newly launched mobile app.
+"France, U.K. Move Toward Joint UCAV" is part of Aviation Week & Space Technology’s subscription package.
+Click “subscribe now” below to view your options.

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.